twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TCHANGETAGFORM** (version 7.0 & above) – Changes tags in the font.
 * **TCHARACTERTOGLYPHINDEXMAPPINGFORM** (version 2.0 until 6.5) – Shows a dialog to map characters to glyph indexes.
 * **TCODEEDITORFORM** (version 7.0 & above) – Starts a utility to view or edit the OpenType feature code (**Code Editor** in `TOPENTYPEDESIGNERFORM`).
 * **TCODEPAGERANGEFORM** – Includes or excludes code pages to support in the font.
-If no ranges are set in the font (e.g. Noto Sans), then Windows will show the script selection as **Other**.
+If the font has no code page ranges set (e.g. Noto Sans), then Windows will show the script selection as **Other**.
 * **TCOLORFORM** (old versions) – This dialog is not the Windows color selector.
 * **TCOMPOSITEGLYPHPROPERTIESFORM** – Shows a dialog to view or modify the composite glyph properties.
 * **TCONFIRMREPLACEDIALOG** (version 10.0 until 10.1.0.2272) – Confirmation dialog used when replacing.
 * **TCONVERTBITMAPTOCONTOURSFORM** – Converts bitmap images to contours or import raster images for use with empty glyphs.
 * **TDELETEFEATURELOOKUPFORM** (version 7.0 & above) – Removes features or lookups in the font.
 * **TDELETEKERNGROUPFORM** (version 7.0 & above) – Removes kerning groups or classes in the font.
 * **TDISABLEDFORM** (version 5.0 & above) and **TABSTRACTDISABLEDIALOG** (version 12.0.0.2565) – Used in unregistered copies during (recent versions) or after a grace period of 30 days (old or recent versions).
-The dialog is shown once for all fonts before exporting or testing (recent versions).
+The dialog is shown once or many times for all fonts before exporting or testing (recent versions).
+The dialog has a link to the registration page in the High-Logic website.
-* **TDM** (version 4.0 & above) – Contains icons in the program.
-Version 5.0 (2005-01-12) up to 11.0.0.2365 (2017-05-10) uses icons from the Windows XP era.
+* **TDM** (version 4.0 & above) – Contains icons in the program with no regard to `Glyph.Data` in old versions.
+Version 5.5 (2006-05-30) up to 11.0.0.2365 (2017-05-10) uses icons from the Windows XP era.
 * **TDMGLOBAL** – Contains codepages, vendors, hinting and bidirectional mirroring data in the program.
-* **TEDITANCHORFORM** (version 7.0 & above) – Shows a dialog to edit anchors in the font.
+* **TEDITANCHORFORM** (version 7.0 & above) – Edits anchors in the font.
-* **TEXPORTGLYPHDATAFORM** (version 4.0 until 6.5) – Shows a dialog to export glyph data to fgd files in the font (**Tools: Export Glyph Data...**).
+* **TEXPORTGLYPHDATAFORM** (version 4.0 until 6.5) – Exports glyph data to fgd files in the font (**Tools: Export Glyph Data...**).
+The feature is undocumented in the help file.
 Recent versions limits this feature to only one glyph.
-* **TEXPORTSETTINGSFORM** and **TEXPORTSETTINGSFRAME** – Configure settings used to export fonts as desktop or web format or both.
+* **TEXPORTSETTINGSFORM** and **TEXPORTSETTINGSFRAME** – Configure settings to export fonts.
 * **TEXTERNALSFORM** – Edits the external tools menu (**Tools: Launch Externals: Configure Externals...**).
 * **TEXTRACTFROMTTCFORM** (version 4.0 & above) – Shows a wizard to extract OpenType font collections into separate font files (**Tools: Extract from OTC...**).
 * **TFEATURESETTINGSFORM** (version 12.0) – Used when generating or updating OpenType features in `TOPENTYPEDESIGNERFORM`.
 * **TFINDFORM** – Used when searching parts of a font.
 * **TFONTEMBEDDINGLICENSINGRIGHTSFORM** (version 2.0 until 6.5) – Shows a list of embedding or licensing rights to use in the font (replaced with **Legal: Embedding Licensing Rights** in `TFONTSETTINGSFORM` in version 7.0 & above).
 * **TFONTHEADERFLAGSFORM** – Shows a dialog to change header flags in the font.
-* **TFONTINSTALLWIZARDFORM** – Installs the font and use it in other applications. **Fun fact:** The first step uses a dummy filename and the second step (font already installed) includes the Windows 98 directory (win98) preceding the fonts folder and the Arial font filename.
+* **TFONTINSTALLWIZARDFORM** – Installs the font and use it in other applications. **Fun fact:** The first step uses a dummy filename and the second step (font already installed) includes the Windows 98 directory (win98) preceding the fonts folder/Arial font filename.
 * **TFONTLOGFORM** – Displays the log for any font (**Developer Tools: Font Log**).
 * **TFONTOVERVIEWFORM** – Shows all the glyphs in any font.
 * **TFONTPROPERTIESFORM** – Contains properties and unsupported tables in the font.
 If East Asian language is used as non-Unicode language (e.g. Korean), in the **Unsupported Tables** tab it substitutes Latin-1 accented letters by ASCII versions, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth versions, e.g. ¬ by ￢ and £ by ￡ or other symbols, e.g. « by ≪.
 * **TFONTSETTINGSFORM** – Contains tabs for basic or legal naming fields, basic metric settings, Unicode range and character encoding settings and more.
 * **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font (unsupported tables is a separate tab in `TFONTPROPERTIESFORM` in version 7.0 & above).
-* **TFONTTESTFORM** – Shows a dialog to test desktop fonts (not web fonts; the files are located in the WOFFTest folder).
+* **TFONTTESTFORM** – Test desktop fonts (not web fonts; the files are located in the `WOFFTest` folder where the program is installed).
 The text in `mmFontTest` and `Memo1` is the program name, uppercase (the last six letters continue on a new line), lowercase and numbers.
 Version 1.1.1c until 5.0 has a drop down list to change the encoding (it was dropped with version 5.5 & above).
 * **TFORMADDANCHOR** (version 7.0 & above) – Adds anchors to any glyph in the font if positioning data exists.
 * **TFORMOPENTYPEDESIGNERSETTINGS** (version 7.0 & above) – Shows an interface for viewing and setting options in `TOPENTYPEDESIGNERFORM`.
 * **TFORMULAFORM** (version 12.0) – Shows a dialog to write formulas to construct anchor based composite glyphs.